gc-proto/experimental/accessibility-accessibilite/accessibility-landing.md

 #### Title

-- The title should read "Accessibility at \[name of institution]" in English, and "Accessibilité à \[nom de l'institution] in French
+The title should read "Accessibility at \[name of institution]" in English, and "Accessibilité à \[nom de l'institution] in French.

 #### Introduction

-- The introduction provides a brief explanation of the kind of feedback expected from users, such as input on the institution's accessibility plan or comments about accessibility barriers experienced with services
+The introduction provides a brief explanation of the kind of feedback expected from users, such as input on the institution's accessibility plan or comments about accessibility barriers experienced with services.

 #### Supertask button for accessibility feedback

-- Since providing accessibility feedback is the top task for this page, provide a link to the feedback mechanism using a supertask button
+- Since giving accessibility feedback is the top task for this page, provide a link to the feedback mechanism using a supertask button
 - The label should read "Provide feedback" in English, and "Fournir une rétroaction" in French
 - Find out how to use a super task button: